isan26/blitz-core/README.md

 ```

-## Executing Behaviours
+## Executing actions

-Behaviours can be executed on the spot, meaning you won't pass the function but the value they generate.
+actions can be executed on the spot, meaning you won't pass the function but the value they generate.
 Check the following example.

 ```
 //titleGenerator.js